health-IT-apps/hw5-overbyc-ilya-shpitser/README.md

 Click [here](https://github.com/health-IT-apps/hw5-overbyc-ilya-shpitser/blob/master/storyboard.png) to view.

-Used boxplots instead of a barchart because it allows the user to better see the distribution of the data among groups.
+* Changes from storyboard: used boxplots instead of a barchart because it allows the user to better see the distribution of the data among groups.

 ### Data description
 Extracted a subset of 5000 patients with variables relevant to our scenario (AGE_DX, RACEIV, and RACEIV).